DavAug/chi/docs/source/getting_started/mechanistic_model.rst

     The order of the parameter values when simulating the model follows a simple pattern: the initial values of state variables come first, followed by the values of constant parameters.
 If multiple initial values or parameters exist, they are order alphabetically.
-However, to simplify keeping track of the order of parameters, the model implements a ``parameters()`` method, :meth:`chi.PKPDModel.parameters`, which returns the parameter names of the model.
+To facilitate keeping track of the order of parameters, the model implements a ``parameters()`` method, :meth:`chi.PKPDModel.parameters`, which returns the parameter names of the model.